priyakatt/Interactive-Lab-Hub/Lab 1/README.md

 F) [Record the interaction](#part-f-record)

 ## The Report
-This readme.md page in your own repository should be edited to include the work you have done.
-You can delete everything but the headers and the sections between the **stars**.
-Write the answers to the questions under the starred sentences.
-Include any material that explains what you did in this lab hub folder, and link it in the readme.

-Labs are due on Mondays.
-Make sure this page is linked to on your main class hub page.

 ## Part A. Plan

 My original idea for my interactive device was a color-changing lamp.
 The user would be able to use a color sensor to scan an object, and the lamp would turn that color.
 This type of device could be used decoratively, in either a bedroom or other living space.
 A sketch of the storyboard for this idea is shown below.